FlyingFathead/catgit/README.md

 # catgit
-Python tool to dump out a git project in a `cat`-esque way
+Python cli tool to dump out a git project in a `cat`-esque way